-- a) Each agency shall develop and implement policies and procedures for investigating, controlling and preventing infections.
-Placement agencies shall provide the Centers for Disease Control and Prevention publication "Guidelines for Hand Hygiene in Health-Care Settings." - Each agency shall adhere, at a minimum and as appropriate, to the guidelines of the Center for Infectious Diseases, Centers for Disease Control and Prevention, United States Public Health Service, Department of Health and Human Services, as incorporated in Section 245.25.
+a) Each agency shall develop and implement policies and procedures for investigating, controlling and preventing infections.
+Placement agencies shall provide to in-home services workers the Centers for Disease Control and Prevention publication "Guidelines for Hand Hygiene in Health-Care Settings".

+b) Each agency shall adhere, at a minimum and as appropriate, to the guidelines of the Center for Infectious Diseases, Centers for Disease Control and Prevention, United States Public Health Service, Department of Health and Human Services, as incorporated in Section 245.25(b).